shichongrui/saws/packages/cli/docs/global-hosts-and-applications.md

 ### Update an installed application

-Update an instance when npm's `latest` version is newer than its installed semantic version:
+Update an instance when the version on its npm release channel is newer than its installed semantic
+version:

 ```sh
 npx saws app update edge-proxy
 ```

 Update never overwrites `config.ts`.
+Stable applications follow npm's `latest` dist-tag, while applications already on a beta version follow the `beta` dist-tag.
 If the instance was installed by an older SAWS CLI, its first update renames `input.ts` to `config.ts` without changing the contents.
 If both files exist, update stops and asks you to resolve the ambiguity.
-Prereleases are not selected unless npm's `latest` dist-tag points to one.

 ### Set application secrets